The original Shure SM7 was one of the best professional mics to hit the market.

 However, if you’re using the presence boost, mids and trebles are amplified slightly compared to the bass roll-off.
 Because of this, the sound comes out different from when using the flat response.

 We’ve already mentioned that the pop-filter ensures you don’t necessarily have to maintain a fixed distance from the capsule.
-However, the SM7B has a distinct proximity effect, which means that lower frequencies are not picked up as easily when it is positioned off-axis.
+However, the Shure SM7B has a distinct proximity effect, which means that lower frequencies are not picked up as easily when it is positioned off-axis.

 Apart from the above, it requires a serious amount of gain to get even a nominal level signal.
 But since this is something you can expect from most dynamic mics, we’re really not complaining.

-We found the SM7B to have a rich and neutral low-end that lends a natural characteristic.
+We found the Shure SM7B to have a rich and neutral low-end that lends a natural characteristic.
 This makes it similar to a microphone with high-quality bass.
 Also, it doesn’t exhibit any distortion that usually comes with consumer mics; just a balanced and clean bass.

 This ensures that you don’t have to compromise between sounding thin or boomy, as it eliminates the lower-end distortion entirely.
 Especially if you have a low-pitched voice, you can be sure that this is a mic you’ll love to use.

-Despite providing the above benefits, the SM7B ensures that it doesn’t compromise its frequency range.
+Despite providing the above benefits, the Shure SM7B ensures that it doesn’t compromise its frequency range.
 Even the midrange has a neutral shade, with a bit of coloration that is barely detectable.

-However, the high-range is wonderful, and despite there being a noticeable dip in the frequency, the highs are transparent and smooth.
+However, the high-range is wonderful, and despite there being a noticeable dip in the frequency, the highs are warm and smooth.
 We reckon this is on account of the dynamic capsule, though the overall quality of the mic must also be taken into account.

 That said, there are a few disadvantages of the mic being dynamic.
 For starters, the sound is not at par with that of condensers, and it doesn’t have an extended response to the upper limit of the audible spectrum.